HomeBlogThe Simple Guide to Keeping Track of Your Lost Super

 Investment strategy - Make sure you’re happy with how your super is being invested, ensure your investment strategy matches your risk tolerance and goals.

 Insurance - Some super funds offer insurance such as death, disability, and income protection.
-This means extra money could be taken out of your balance to pay for the insurance.
+This means extra money could be taken out of your balance to pay for the insurance (if your balance is below $6,000, or you’re under the age of 25, this can’t happen automatically).
 To help you grow your balance while you’re still young, Student Super doesn’t offer insurance.

 Find out if you have enough super